microsoft/frontend-bootcamp/step2-05/README.md

 These are the React Components that consume the store as its data.
 There is a special way Redux will map its data from the state tree into the different React Components.
 The Components will know to re-render when these bits of state are changed.

+## Action

+Actions are messages that represent some event, such as a user's action or a network request.
+With the aid of _reducers_, they affect the overall state.

 ## Store

 This is a singleton state tree.
 The state tree is immutable and needs to be re-created at every action.
 This helps connected views to know when to update itself - just doing a simple reference comparison rather than a deep comparison.

-## Action

-Actions are messages to be dispatched to the store to let reducers to change (replace reference of) the state tree.

 ## Reducers